Janissha-15/University/README.md

 ### Course Allocation and Waitlist Management
 - **Allocate courses**: Allocate courses to students based on availability.
 - **Manage waitlists**: Automatically allocate courses to waitlisted students as slots become available.
-- **Rank students**: Rank students within each course based on CGPA and number of projects and and participation in other clubs.
+- **Rank students**: Rank students within each course based on CGPA and number of projects and participation in other clubs.

 ### Course Dropping
 - **Drop courses**: Students can drop previously selected courses.